vamsikrishna34/insightalert-nlp/README.md

 I wanted to explore how modern NLP models can be applied to everyday productivity tasks like meeting documentation.
 This project gave me experience working with transformer pipelines, designing a simple rule-based NLU component, and structuring Python code for real-world workflows.

-## Future Ideas

-- Use named entity recognition (NER) to identify responsible team members
-- Add support for multi-speaker attribution
-- Convert to a Streamlit or Flask web app